OpenBMB/MiniCPM-V/README.md

 </div>

 **MiniCPM-V** is a series of end-side multimodal LLMs (MLLMs) designed for vision-language understanding.
-Models take image and text as inputs and provide high-quality text outputs.
+The models take image and text as inputs and provide high-quality text outputs.
 Since February 2024, we have released 4 versions of the model, aiming to achieve **strong performance and efficient deployment**!
 The most notable models in this series currently include:

 - **MiniCPM-Llama3-V 2.5**: 🔥🔥🔥 The latest and most capable model in the MiniCPM-V series.
 With a total of 8B parameters, the model **surpasses proprietary models such as GPT-4V-1106, Gemini Pro, Qwen-VL-Max and Claude 3** in overall performance.
 Equipped with the enhanced OCR and instruction-following capability, the model can also support multimodal conversation for **over 30 languages** including English, Chinese, French, Spanish, German etc. With help of quantization, compilation optimizations, and several efficient inference techniques on CPUs and NPUs, MiniCPM-Llama3-V 2.5 can be **efficiently deployed on end-side devices**.